 Student Spotlight written by ’24 Hudson Stipp

-Tyler Chelew is a sophomore at St. Vincent de Paul High School.
+Tyler Chelew is a sophomore at St. Vincent de Paul College Prep.
 In his two years of being a student at SVdP, Tyler has participated in football, basketball, and baseball.
 He is also a part of our school’s Associated Student Body.
 Despite all of the extracurricular participation, Chelew has still managed to maintain straight A’s in our College Prep curriculum, achieving a spot in the National Honor Society.
 Chelew is also a recipient of our Vincentian Scholar Award, which is awarded to an incoming freshman who maintained a 4.0 GPA throughout junior high.
 Vincentian Scholars can maintain the award throughout high school by maintaining a weighted cumulative GPA of 3.5 or higher during their four years of attendance at St. Vincent de Paul High School.

 Chelew takes his role as a student-athlete very seriously and works very hard at succeeding in both aspects.